 Why start a SIP?

 SIPs are lighter on your wallet – You don’t need a lot of money to start a SIP, you can start with as little as Rs.
 1,000 a month (or in some cases, even Rs.
 500 depending on the fund).
 It’s not much, is it?
 That’s probably how much you might spend on a movie or dinner date.
 It’s easy to invest Rs.
-1,000 a month, and the best way to do it, is to invest it before you spend on leisure.
+1,000 a month, and the best way to do it is to invest it before you spend on leisure.
 When you get your paycheck, set aside what you need for routine expenses, invest, even save some, and then splurge to your heart’s content.

 SIPs inculcate investing discipline – With a SIP, your investments take place regularly, irrespective of how the markets are doing.
 With your SIPs on autopilot, you not only make sure you don’t let fear and greed rule your decisions, but also make sure you’re investing for your goals with discipline.
 There’s also no need to time markets.

 SIPs allow you to average out investment costs – Mutual funds invest in the markets, and the markets are a volatile place to be in.
 However, by investing regularly through a SIP, you can average out the costs of investing, buying more units when the NAV of your fund is low and fewer units when the NAV of the fund is high.
-This is known as rupee cost averaging, and this makes anytime a good time to invest as it minimises your exposure to market fluctuation.
+This is known as rupee cost averaging, and this makes any time a good time to invest as it minimizes your exposure to market fluctuation.

 Here’s how it works: